-In keeping with our mission of collaboration and synthesis, we actively research and promote open-source, non-proprietary computing solutions that can be communally developed and easily shared among researchers.
+In keeping with our mission of collaboration and synthesis, we actively promote open science best practices by generating and promoting open-source, non-proprietary computing solutions that can be developed communally and shared easily among researchers.

 We provide specialized services for data acquisition and integration, statistical analysis and modeling, and data documentation and archiving.
 Our team is available for consultation on a variety of critical computational tasks, such as: